NETWAYS/gitlab-training/day2/03_CI/03_Gitlab_CI.md

 * Steps:
  * Add a new `markdown` and use `script` to generate `README.html`
  * Add `artifacts` with `paths` pointing to `README.html`.
 Expires in `1 week`
- * Commit and push the changes, then download and view the `README.html` file in your browser
+ * Commit the changes, then download and view the `README.html` file in your browser

 Example: